Exercise 16 CFA of polytomous item scores

 Environment =~ esqp_08+esqp_09+esqp_10 '

 Be sure to have the single quotation marks opening and closing the syntax.
-Begin each equation on the new line.
+Begin each equation on a new line.
 Spaces within each equation are optional, they just make reading easier for you (but R does not mind).

 By default, lavaan will scale each factor by setting the same unit as its first indicator (and the factor variance is then freely estimated).
 So, it will set the loading of esqp_01 to 1 to scale factor Care, it will set the loading of esqp_08 to 1 to scale factor Environment.
 You can see this on the diagram, where the loading paths for these three indicators are in dashed rather than solid lines.